-It’s true that the frequency of hypertension is significantly higher for those who drink more than six drinks per day, but there are several risk factors of hypertension.
-Heavy drinking is just one of them.
+It’s true that the frequency of hypertension is significantly higher for those who drink more than six drinks per day.
+However, there are several risk factors for developing hypertension including:

 - Family history